 Book historian and aspiring digital literary scholar.
-Japanese Studies Librarian at the University of Pennsylvania; Adjunct Assistant Professor in the Department of East Asian Languages & Civilizations.
-One of the founders and organizers of Penn Libraries' WORD LAB text analysis interest community.
+Japanese Studies Librarian and liaison for Korean studies at the University of Pennsylvania Libraries; Adjunct Assistant Professor in the Department of East Asian Languages & Civilizations.
+One of the founders and organizers of the Penn Libraries' WORD LAB text analysis interest community.
 PhD and MA in Asian Languages & Cultures (Japanese Literature/Book History), MSI in Library & Information Science, from the University of Michigan.
 BA in History, BS in Computer Science, from the University of Pittsburgh.

 - About: Me, my CV (PDF format), and this site explained.

 - Guides: Annotated bibliographies and resource guides on various topics, including Japanese studies, book history, and online resources.

 - Academic: Publications with preprints and copies where available; syllabus for East Asian Digital Humanities; outline of my dissertation research; full downloadable copy of my dissertation; academic presentations; programming project code and papers.

 - Blog: My thoughts on professional and creative concerns.
 Recently, something horrible has happened to it and I apologize for the layout.

 - Photos: A prolific body of photography spanning 15 years or so.

 - Interviewed in Young China Watchers by my student Sarah Yu, along with my co-conspirator Brian Vivier, about the Imperial Lexiscape project we're working on.
 Check it out!